coleygroup/molpal/README.md

 The easiest way to install all dependencies is to use conda along with the supplied [environment.yml](environment.yml) file, but you may also install them manually, if desired.
 All libraries listed in that file are __required__ before using `MolPAL`

 The following packages are _optional_ to install before running MolPAL:
-- cudatoolkit (whichever version matches your CUDA build if utilizing GPU acceleration for PyTorch-based models (MPN); _note_: you must reinstall PyTorch according to the GPU installation instructions on the website if using the `environment.yml` approach)
+- cudatoolkit (whichever version matches your CUDA build if utilizing GPU acceleration for PyTorch-based models (MPN)
 - [map4](https://github.com/reymond-group/map4) and [tmap](https://github.com/reymond-group/tmap) (if utilizing the map4 fingerprint)
 - [optuna](https://optuna.readthedocs.io/en/stable/installation.html) (if planning to perform hyperparameter optimization)